 Metzger, A., Babskie, E., Olson, R. E., Romm, K. (2016).
 A social domain approach to informant discrepancies in parental solicitation and family rules.
 Journal of Youth and Adolescence, 45(10), 2138-2150.

 Metzger, A., Syvertsen, A. K., Oosterhoff, B., Babskie, E., & Wray-Lake, L. (2016).
 How children understand civic actions: A mixed methods perspective.
 Journal of Adolescent Research, 31(5), 507-535. doi:10.1177/07435584160002

 Metzger, A., Oosterhoff, B., Palmer, C., Ferris, K. (2014).
 Dimensions of citizenship: Associations among adolescents’ core values and civic judgments.
 Political Science and Politics.

-The Adolescent Development Lab recently traveled to Baltimore, MD to present research at the 2016 Meeting for the Society for Research on Adolescence.
-Dr. Metzger presented a talk, entitled “Youth civic engagement and developmental competencies: An examination of age-specific links.”
+The Adolescent Development Lab recently traveled to Minneapolis, MN to present research at the 2018 Meeting for the Society for Research on Adolescence.
+Dr. Metzger presented a talk, entitled “Longitudinal links between youth civic engagement and socioemotional competencies.”

 MAD Lab Trivia Night

-Graduate students Lauren and Rebecca recently traveled to Los Angeles, CA and Minneapolis, MN for the Roots of Engaged Citizenship Project.
+Graduate student, Katelyn Romm recently traveled to Minneapolis, MN for the Roots of Engaged Citizenship Project.
 Undergraduate research assistants have been hard at work on data checking, data cleaning, and identifying returning participants.
-The lab is currently gearing up for data collection in Minnesota and West Virginia.
+The lab is currently working on data collection in West Virginia.